-Catherine conducts regulatory, consumer and trading standards work.
-She has particular experience of Nursing and Midwifery Council appeal hearings, consumer protection regulations, and tobacco and trademarks prosecutions.
+Catherine has acted in numerous consumer and trading standards prosecutions involving secondary legislation and local authority powers.
+She has particular experience of consumer protection regulations, and tobacco and trademarks prosecutions.

 Appointments & Memberships